 A wide range of Delivery Channels, strong presence in the metro centres, comparativelyyounger workforce provide a great potential for the Bank to fully exploit the techno savvyproducts to its advantage.

 The banking industry in India is undergoing a major transformation due to changes ineconomic conditions.

-High rate of inflation of the Economy has its effect on the performance of the BankingIndustry.
+High rate of inflation and volatility in the Economy has its impact on the performanceof the Banking Industry.

 Banks, like any other industry are exposed to credit, Market and Operational Risks inthe day to day operation, thinning of Interest spread affects the profitability structureof the Bank.

-29. Road map for the future
+30. Road map for the future

 For and on behalf of the Board of Directors

-|Date : 23.05.2013 ||Chairman & Managing Director |
+|Date : 23.05.2014 ||Chairman & Managing Director |